 If you are not yet taking HIV treatment, you should start. so it's important to test yourself!

-If you do not have an undetectable viral load, you may need help with membership to achieve this.
+If you don't have one viral load undetectable, you may need help with membership to achieve this.

 It is not always adherence.